KevinWang15/js-shell/README.md

 # js-ssh-routine

-Automate your routine ssh tasks with JavaScript.
+Automate your ssh with JavaScript.

 # Note